ambrosino94/HugoCademia/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Digital Signal Processing (DSP)
+- Data Science/Data Analysis
 - Product Design
-- Audio Electronics
+- Digital Electronics
-- Live sound Engineering
+- Live Sound Engineering
 - 3D Design and Prototyping
-- Data Analysis

 # Education to show in About widget
 education: